James4Robin/racehorse/README.md

 ```
 We hope that such a definition can maximize the cost savings for users.
 Agile(dex), strong, and adaptability are the three attributes that are used to control the game.
 Color, mane, eyes are random attributes.Sometimes we don't write all random properties to dna.
-So we may be able to control them more flexibly
+So we may be able to control them more flexibly.

 Random number generation via keccak256
 The best source of randomness we have in Solidity is the keccak256 hash function.